samsch/cryptocurrency-table/README.md

 You need a current version of Node.js installed (currently testing and building with 9.3.0, but latest LTS should be fine (and probably Node v6 as well)).

 Clone the project, and run `npm install` to install the dependencies.
-(This project does not include the package-lock.json, to encourage using the latest versions.
-Please file an issue if a dependency is out of date.)

 Run the development server with `npm start`.
 This will open the test page in your browser, and rebuild then refresh the page on source changes.